Syrian military source says army doesn't use chlorine gas

-BEIRUT A Syrian military source denied on Wednesday accusations that the army had launched a chlorine gas attack on a rebel-held neighbourhood of Aleppo.
+BEIRUT A Syrian military source denied on Wednesday accusations that the army had launched a chlorine gas attack on a rebel-held neighborhood of Aleppo.

-The Syrian Civil Defence, a rescue workers' organization which operates in rebel-held areas, said government helicopters dropped barrel bombs containing chlorine on Tuesday on the Sukari neighbourhood in Aleppo's eastern sector.
+The Syrian Civil Defence, a rescue workers' organization which operates in rebel-held areas, said government helicopters dropped barrel bombs containing chlorine on Tuesday on the Sukari neighborhood in Aleppo's eastern sector.

 "We have not and will not use at any point this type of weapon," the Syrian military source said.
 The accusation was an attempt by rebels to divert public attention away from their defeats, the source added.